Death fold

 Death fold domains are an evolutionarily conserved superfamily of domains that mediate apoptotic signaling.
 The two types of apoptosis, extrinsic and intrinsic, are tightly regulated by the interplay of activating and inhibitory pathways.
 The interactions between the four different death fold motifs are a unifying mechanism in both types of apoptosis.

 Structure

 There is a large difference in the primary amino acid sequence of the four different death fold motifs, but each has a similar three-dimensional structure.
 Death-fold motifs are characterized by six to seven tightly coiled alpha-helices arranged in a "Greek-key" fold.
-The motifs consist of several defined protein interactions with other suspected apoptotic roles (Lahm).
+The motifs permit specific interactions with proteins containing the correct homotypic death-fold domain.

-Four death-fold domains
+Types

 Caspase recruitment domain (CARD)

 CARD-containing proteins are found throughout the animal kingdom.
 CARD domains are present on several mammalian procaspases, and have functions in apoptosis, cytokine processing, immune defense, and NF-κB activation.
 In insects and nematodes, CARDs so far seem restricted to apoptotic proteins.